2018 Lewisham East by-election

-A by-election was held in the UK Parliament constituency of Lewisham East on 14 June 2018, following the resignation of Labour MP Heidi Alexander.
-It was the second by-election held during the 57th UK Parliament, which was elected in June 2017.

-The election was won by Janet Daby of the Labour Party with 50.2% of the vote, on a significantly reduced majority for her party.
+A by-election for the United Kingdom parliamentary constituency of Lewisham East was held on 14 June 2018, following the resignation of incumbent Labour Party MP Heidi Alexander.
+It won by Janet Daby of the Labour with 50.2% of the vote, on a significantly reduced majority for her party.

 Background

 On 8 May 2018, the incumbent Labour MP Heidi Alexander announced her appointment as London Deputy Mayor for Transport, a role that required her to stand down from the House of Commons.
 On 9 May she was appointed Crown Steward and Bailiff of the Manor of Northstead, an office of profit under the Crown, which legally formalised her resignation from Parliament.
 She served as the MP for Lewisham East for eight years, having first been elected at the 2010 general election.
-She served in Labour's Shadow Cabinet until 2016, and was an active campaigner for the United Kingdom to remain in the single market after Brexit.
+She served in Labour's Shadow Cabinet until 2016, and was an active campaigner for the United Kingdom to remain in the European single market after Brexit.
 She had been critical of Labour's leadership, describing it as "dysfunctional".

 The Lewisham East constituency had been represented by MPs from the Labour Party since 1992, and was considered a safe seat for the party.
 The constituency was within the London Borough of Lewisham, in which the Labour Party won every single seat at the local elections in 2018.
 The seat had an active branch of Momentum, a left-wing pressure group dedicated to supporting the leadership of Jeremy Corbyn.
 Lewisham London Borough Council administered the by-election.

 In the 2016 referendum, the Borough of Lewisham, of which the constituency is a part, voted to remain in the European Union.
 Through demographic modelling, the Remain vote in the Lewisham East constituency was estimated as 66% by Number Cruncher Politics and as 65% by Chris Hanretty at Royal Holloway.